 Water Quality Issues in the Solent Catchment Area

-For all current and new planning applications, planning staff have asked developers to undertake a nutrient budgeting assessment using Natural England’s methodology and work with the Council to seek to remove land from an agricultural use to offset any increase in nitrates as a result of the development.
+For all current and new planning applications, planning staff have asked developers to undertake a nutrient budgeting assessment using Natural England’s methodology.
+A nitrate neutral development can be achieved in a number of ways, one of which is working with the Council to seek to remove land that the Council owns from an agricultural use to offset any increase in nitrates as a result of the development.

 The Council has successfully acquired 194 acres of land with the primary purpose of offsetting the nitrate impact of development.
 As information develops on the impact of nitrates and mitigation methodologies it is appropriate to review charges.